 Here, we look at some ODI records and stats made at the Narendra Modi Stadium.

-Narendra Modi Stadium ODI records
+Narendra Modi Stadium ODI records and stats

 Highest team total: The highest team total in ODIs at Narendra Modi Stadium is 365/2 by South Africa against India in 2010.
 The visitors rode on Jacques Kallis and AB de Villiers’ unbeaten centuries to put on a mammoth score on the board.
 India, in reply, were bowled out for 275 as the Proteas pulled off a 90-run win.